oybek-turaev-cyber/oybek-turaev-cyber/README.md

 - 🛡 **SOC Operations & SIEM:** Proficient in Splunk, Microsoft Sentinel, and ELK Stack for log analysis, incident investigation, and threat detection.
 - 🔍 **Threat Hunting & Incident Response:** Experienced in log forensics (Windows Event Logs, Sysmon), network traffic analysis (Suricata), and applying the MITRE ATT&CK framework.
-- ☁️ **Cloud Security:** Understanding of attack vectors and defenses in AWS/Azure environments.
 - 🛠️ **Security Assessment & Testing:** Familiar with vulnerability assessment tools (Nessus) and penetration testing principles.
 - ⚙️ **Security Automation:** Developing scripts in Python and Bash for automation of security tasks and compliance checks.
 - 📜 **Compliance & Standards:** Knowledge of ISO 27001, NIST CSF, GDPR, and other relevant security regulations.